-A few years after I published the Salish Sea & Surrounding Basin map I stumbled across David McCloskey’s Ish River Country map, created in 1987.
-McCloskey adopted the term Ish River from Robert Sund’s book of poetry by that title.
-Sund coined the term Ish River to refer to the area that included the Duwamish, Sammamish, Samish, Skokomish, Skykomish, Snohomish, and Stillaguamish Rivers (all of which drain to Puget Sound, making ‘Ish River region’ a more appropriate label for that body of water than for the Salish Sea).
-Much to my surprise and delight this map, which predates not only my map (by 20 years) but also the introduction of the term Salish Sea, delineates almost the exact same region as I used for the ‘basin boundary.’
+A few years after I published my map of the Salish Sea & Surrounding Basin I stumbled across David McCloskey’s Ish River Country map, created in 1987.
+McCloskey adopted the term Ish River from Robert Sund’s book of poetry by the same title.
+“Ish” (or more appropriately, “mish”) comes from the indigenous languages of the region and roughly translates to ‘people.’
+Sund coined the term Ish River Country to refer to the area that included the Duwamish, Sammamish, Samish, Skokomish, Skykomish, Snohomish, and Stillaguamish Rivers (all of which drain to Puget Sound, making ‘Ish River region’ a more appropriate label for the Puget Sound than for the entire Salish Sea, though there are a few northern rivers as well, such as the Squamish River in BC).
+Much to my surprise and delight the Ish River Country map, which predates mine by 20 years (and indeed predates the introduction of the term Salish Sea as well), delineates almost the exact same region as I used as the ‘basin boundary.’
 The Ish River Country map, does not identify what was used to establish the outer boundary of the region, but it is clearly the hydrological watershed boundary for the vast majority of the region.
 As with the boundary used for the Salish Sea & Surrounding Basin map, the region used for the Ish River Country map has three places where it does not follow a true watershed boundary (see larger discussion on the use of the term Basin Boundary vs Watershed):

 - The mouth of the Strait of Juan de Fuca